 Spain Doesn’t Only Speak Spanish

-But not without push back… Even today in Spain, there are four other official languages: Catalan, Occitan (Aranès), Galician and Basque (from Navarra), a language so old that linguists presume it is the last descendant of a pre-Indo European language from Western Europe, unlike its neighboring Latin languages.
+But not without push back… Even today in Spain, there are four other official languages: Catalan, Occitan (Aranès), Galician, and Basque (from Navarra), a language so old that linguists presume it is the last descendant of a pre-Indo European language from Western Europe, unlike its neighboring Latin languages.

 The Spanish Language Spreads to The New World

-In the years following the original discovery by Colombus, Spanish conquistadores flooded the Americas looking for gold and glory.
+In the years following the original discovery by Colombus, Spanish conquistadors flooded the Americas looking for gold and glory.
 Conveniently, there were scores of unemployed, highly-trained soldiers from the Spanish Reconquista waiting for a new mission.
 The Spanish language quickly spread to the Americas.

 Latin American Spanish Today